lukas-rost/gke-security/docs/slides.md

 ------

 ## Understanding Security Contexts
+- Deep dive into Kubernetes security contexts and their application.
-- Define privilege and access settings at pod or container level
+- Best practices for configuring security settings at the pod and container level.
-- Set capabilities such as user IDs and file permissions
-- Control resource access and execution parameters

 ------

 ## Configuring Pod Security Policies (PSP)
-- Enforce security rules at the cluster level
+- Guidelines for implementing and enforcing PSPs for enhanced cluster security.
-- Prevent the running of privileged containers
+- Strategies for preventing the execution of privileged containers and securing resource access.
-- Restrict access to host filesystem, networks, and ports

 ------

 ## Role-Based Access Control (RBAC)
+- Advanced concepts and best practices for RBAC in Kubernetes.
-- Define roles and assign permissions based on least privilege
+- Techniques for defining granular roles and permissions for cluster resources.
-- Apply roles to users, groups, and service accounts
-- Control access to Kubernetes API and resources

 ------

 ## Network Policies in Kubernetes
-- Define how groups of pods are allowed to communicate
-- Isolate sensitive workloads
-- Restrict ingress and egress traffic at the pod level
+- Comprehensive strategies for defining and implementing Kubernetes network policies.
+- Case studies on isolating workloads and securing pod-to-pod communications.

 ------

 ## Best Practices for Security Policies
-- Regularly review and update security contexts and policies
+- Guidelines for regular policy reviews and updates.
-- Apply least privilege access controls
+- Strategies for employing least privilege principles and workload segregation.
-- Segregate sensitive workloads using namespaces and network policies

 ---

 # Network Security in GKE

 ------

 ## Overview of Network Security in GKE
-- Importance of network security in Kubernetes
+- Deep dive into the importance and implementation of network security in Kubernetes.
-- GKE network architecture basics
-- Isolation and segmentation principles
+- GKE-specific network features and their security implications.

 ------

 ## Implementing Network Policies
+- Step-by-step guide for defining and enforcing network policies in GKE.
-- Define rules to regulate traffic between pods
+- Use cases and best practices for traffic regulation between pods.
-- Use labels to apply policies to groups of pods
-- Enforce default deny or restrictive policies for enhanced security

 ------

 ## Securing Ingress and Egress Traffic
-- Control access to services with Ingress rules
+- Techniques for controlling access to services and restricting outbound traffic.
-- Use egress policies to restrict outbound traffic
-- Apply TLS for secure data transmission
+- Best practices for implementing TLS and other security protocols for data transmission.

 ------

 ## Using Private Clusters and VPC Peering
-- Isolate GKE clusters from public internet
-- Connect clusters securely to internal resources with VPC Peering
-- Limit exposure to external threats
+- Benefits and implementation strategies for private GKE clusters.
+- Guidelines for secure network connections using VPC Peering and related technologies.

 ------

 ## Best Practices for Network Security
-- Regularly audit network policies and firewall rules
-- Segregate sensitive workloads using network segmentation
-- Monitor network traffic and logs for unusual activity
+- Checklist for network security hygiene: Policy audits, workload segmentation, and traffic monitoring.

 ---